 DPS approved a Stormwater Management Concept on April 5, 2024.
 The plan proposes to meet required stormwater management goals via micro-bioretention with enhanced filters, due to good infiltration rates and micro-bioretention planter boxes.
 The Board finds that the approved Stormwater Management Concept plan satisfies this finding.

-BE IT FURTHER RESOLVED that this Resolution constitutes the written opinion of the Board in this matter, and the date of this Resolution is
+BE IT FURTHER RESOLVED that this Corrected Resolution constitutes the written opinion of the Board in this matter, and the date of this Corrected Resolution remains

 January 31, 2025